BlockchainRev/spotifymp3/README.md

 1) Go to joellehman.com/playlist/index.html and export the playlist to .csv format If make .csv does not work, just copy the text into an Excel sheet and export to csv.
 It will format itself.
-It should look exactly like this format.
+It should look exactly like this format. *Foreign characters may come out off because of encodings.
+I've found Macs work with Cyrillic letters and Windows often don't*

 ![If image does not load, check Images folder](https://raw.githubusercontent.com/BlockchainRev/spotifymp3/main/Images/Screen%20Shot%202021-01-04%20at%2012.11.49%20PM.png?token=ALLIN5635FPXI5TUWROURGK76NS7Y)